 For The Wannabe Investor

-We Study Billionaires has a pretty simple premise, they study investors who have become successful financially and explain how their processes lead to their success.
-Episodes typically run around a half-hour, and cover lessons from everyone to poker champion Annie Duke to Warren Buffet to Oprah!
+We Study Billionaires has a pretty simple premise – they study investors who have become wealthy (not all of them are billionaires) and explain how their process led to success.
+Episodes typically run around a half-hour, covering lessons from poker champion Annie Duke to Warren Buffet to Oprah!
 This is a great podcast to listen to if you want to gain a greater understanding of the market and investing, as well as the different types of investing and how much risk to take on.

 From The Website: “We study self-made financial billionaires like Warren Buffett and Ray Dalio, and teach you what we learn and how you can apply their investing processes in the stock market.”

-Why We Like It: This podcast covers all different types of people, who got rich by doing different things, but they all were able to invest their money properly which allowed their wealth to grow.
-As the stock market and investing can be very complicated topics, we like how this podcast focuses on market terms and helps explain them in the context of someone’s actual investments.
-It allows for an easier understanding of a confusing concept, personifying something that can be extremely vague and complex.
+Why We Like It: This podcast covers all different types of people who got rich by doing different things, but they all invested their money well, which allowed their wealth to grow.
+The stock market and investing can be very complicated topics, and we like how this podcast focuses on market terms and helps explain them in the context of someone’s actual investments.
+It allows for an easier understanding of a confusing concept, personifying something extremely vague and complex.